Green Park, Pennsylvania: History

+18th century

-Alexander Roddy, who would later build the initial grist mill in Perry County, was the first pioneer to live in what is now Green Park.
+Alexander Roddy, who later built the initial grist mill in Perry County, Pennsylvania, was the first pioneer to live in what is now Green Park.
 He built a cabin of poles in the early 1750s by a spring on what later became the Stambaugh's Woods picnic and camp meeting grounds (now part of Green Pastures Farms).
 He was soon driven out with other squatters in the area due to pressure from local Indians.
-After the 1754 Treaty of Albany transferred lands in central Pennsylvania, including Perry County, from the Six Nations of the Iroquois Confederacy to John and Richard Penn, Sr., Roddy returned, but to a new location.
+After the 1754 Treaty of Albany transferred lands in central Pennsylvania, including Perry County, from the Six Nations of the Iroquois Confederacy to John and Richard Penn Sr., Roddy returned, but to a new location.

 In 1766, the Limestone Presbyterian Church, also known as the Lower Church or Sam Fisher's Church, was constructed at the bottom of Limestone Ridge on Dum Road in Green Park.
 It was abandoned in the early 1800s.

 The western side of Green Park sits on a 530-acre tract warranted originally to Ludwig Laird in 1755, and surveyed to Henry Shoemaker in 1814.
 The eastern part lies on a tract of 50 acres warranted to Alexander Sanderson, who transferred it to John Henry Barnheisel (Bernheisel) on February 2, 1755.
-Soon thereafter, James Baxter warranted property east of Bernheisel's (in the present location of West Perry High School) and named the tract "Green Park."
+Soon thereafter, James Baxter warranted property east of Bernheisel's in the present location of West Perry High School, and named the tract "Green Park."